Protect users from session hijacking

 All applications need to have access to a common database.

-Unless you combine this action with using SSL, you do nothing to prevent session hijacking on the public websites.
-You simply reduce the potential damage a hijacker can cause by denying them access to the powerful edit and admin interfaces.
+Unless you combine this action with using SSL, you do nothing to prevent session hijacking on public websites.
+By denying hijackers access to the powerful edit and admin interfaces, you reduce the potential damage they can cause.